openstack/nova/doc/source/devref/development.environment.rst

 Linux Systems
 -------------

- '' At present, this section is tested for Nova on Ubuntu 10.10-64.
-Feel free to add notes and change according to your experiences or operating system.''
+Note: This section is tested for Nova on Ubuntu 10.10-64.
+Feel free to add notes and change according to your experiences or operating system.

 Bring down the Nova source with bzr, then:
 ::